festnoze/squad-ai/CodeSharpDoc/README.md

 ***Enjoy!***

+__

 ### Troubleshooting

-If there's an error on destination folder while doing pip install from the 'senv' venv, explicitly define the taget directory:
+If there's an error on destination folder while doing `pip install` from the `senv `venv, explicitly define the taget directory:

 `pip install --target=C:\Dev\squad-ai\CodeSharpDoc\senv\Lib\site-packages -r requirements.txt`

 To reinstall 'pip' on venv if `pip` don't work anymore, do:
-`python -m ensurepip --upgrade python -m pip install --upgrade pip` then do: `Get-Command pip` and check the 'source' column value
+`python -m ensurepip --upgrade python -m pip install --upgrade pip`
+then: `Get-Command pip` and check the value of 'source' column